Private Consumption Index (%YoY)

 conditions • indicators • outlook

-Press Release on the Economic and Monetary Conditions for June 2025 and Q2/2025
+Press Release and Report on Economic and Monetary Conditions

 Economic Outlook